-Arbitration Mediation in Southwest Florida
+Arbitration Mediation in Venice, Florida

 Arbitration is different from Mediation in a few ways.
 Mediators are neutral parties and do not make a ruling or award a decision.
 Mediators work with the parties to help resolve a conflict in order to write a legally binding agreement that the parties have decided upon.
 Arbitrators, are decision makers.